wdewettin/PGD-clim-Tier1/README.md

 ./climake -c <path_to_config_file>
 ```
 - This script will then launch a series of subsequent jobs to make the clim/PGD files.
 You will find the output and log files in a directory under `outputFiles`.
 The directory name consists of the chosen parameters, unless specified otherwise.

+## Common errors

+- Oftentimes the 1st and 4th e923-update scripts fail for unexplained reasons.
+Resubmitting them usually solves the issue.
+For that you should go into the work directory: `$WORK_DIR/e923_update/script`.
+Submit the script by running `sbatch $ID_1_lbc` or `$ID_4_clim`, where `$ID` will be filled in with the name of your config file.
+You can check which script failed by looking at the log files in `$WORK_DIR/e923_update/log`

 ## More information